DarkEol/AutoML/AutoML-Ontology/Code/README.md

 The process of creation and use of the ontology is made in three steps same for all AutoML libraries being used:

 1. XXX_Meta.ipynb - preparation of the training meta-data.
 At this step extraction of meta-features from training datasets is made along with search for a best model suggested for a given task by the considered AutoML library.
+The results are saved as csv and xlsx files.

 2. XXX_DecisionTree - preparation of the ontology.
 The meta-data that was obtained at the previous step is used for creation of the ontology.
 The ontology is created by traversing a decision tree that is built from meta-features with suggested algorithm as a target.